Lockdown in West Bengal, restrictions extended in several states | Health

 *Assam on May 12 ordered shutting down of all offices, religious places and weekly markets for 15 days in urban and semi-urban areas of the state, besides banning the movement of people from 2 PM to 5 AM.

-*Nagaland has imposed week-long total lockdown from May 14 till May 21.
+*Nagaland has imposed a week-long total lockdown from May 14 till May 21.

 *Mizoram has extended the lockdown imposed in Aizawl and other district headquarters from May 10 till May 24.